Making the World a Better Place Through Travel

 The benefit of the ITMI Certification is that you are not only trained to go “over the road” as a Tour Director but you can also work locally as a Tour Guide or in incentive travel.

-12. How much do tour directors earn? ⤸
+12. How much do tour directors earn & do I need certification? ⤸

 Most tour companies prefer Tour Guides and Tour Directors to have certification which means that they have gone through an intensive two week program like ITMI to learn the skills and foundations of touring and hands on training.
 We believe that this is not something that can be learned on line.
 However, you do not need to be certified to lead a tour but most tour companies prefer it and if looking at two equal candidates will typically select the one with the certification.
 Finding work as a Tour Guide and Tour Director without certification can be challenging.
 Most Tour Companies do not post jobs, they prefer to contact ITMI to send out job leads or receive resumes personally.
 In fact, we send out job leads to our graduates practically on a daily basis.

-For almost 40 years we have worked with hundreds of tour operators that have hired ITMI graduates.
-Here is a short list of a few of the companies we have partnered with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, Viking Cruise Lines and many more…
+For more than 40 years, we have built relationships with more than 700 tour companies, some that even hire ITMI graduates exclusively because they know our training is the most extensive and respected in the industry.
+Here is a short list of a few of the companies we partner with: Adventures by Disney, Tauck, Rick Steves’ Europe, Collette, Globus Family of Brands, Worldstrides, Trafalgar, Abercrombie & Kent, National Geographic Travel, Princess Cruises, Gate 1 Travel, Viking Cruise Lines, Newmarket Holidays, Trafalgar and many more…

 The Online Application can be submitted directly from our web site.
 The application does not commit you to anything nor cost you anything.
 After receiving and reviewing your application, one of our team will contact you to answer any questions and set up a convenient time for a telephone or skype interview to discuss your qualifications and answer any questions you might have regarding tour guiding, directing or the ITMI program.